-With knitting making a resurgence in this later stage of her life, Grammazoo has decided to start a blog where new and old ideas, techniques, patterns and even quirky stories can be shared freely among like-minded crafters.
+“With knitting making a resurgence in this later stage of my life, I have decided to start a blog where new and old ideas, techniques, patterns and even quirky stories can be shared freely among like-minded crafters.

 “I am not a designer per se and when using third party patterns I always acknowledge such with links to websites, blogs etc.

 “However, I have an all-round interest in all things knitted and I often adapt patterns, using my own flair and style.

 “Watch this space for something new, for you, from Grammazoo.”